jjk-code-otter/climate-indicator-manager/README.md

 In order to generate area averages from the gridded data for specified sub regions, you will need to navigate to the scripts directory and run:

+`python make_new_regions.py` (you only need to run this the first time to generate the shape files for subregion)

 `python calculate_wmo_ra_averages.py`

 This reads in each of the data sets, regrids it to a standard resolution and then calculates the area averages for the